uol-mediaprocessing-2021-2022/students_projects-can-i-read-it/README.md

 ## Change settings for Tesseract
 The dropdown menus in box 4 allow you to change the picture segmentation mode tesseract will be using and the language tesseract uses for text detection.
-Please note that if you want to use